Casual engagement over 1 month

 Wireframes & a walkthrough

-I handed my work over digitally, including annotated wireframes, the notes I had made throughout the process and a recorded share-screen session where I walked Alissa and the founders through the wireframes I had designed.
+I handed my work over digitally.
+This included annotated wireframes, the notes I had made throughout the process and a recorded share-screen session where I walked Alissa and the founders through the wireframes I had designed.
 Alissa continued the UX work without me, though we had a few phone sessions to discuss the project, and has since turned in a core MVP design which has launched as part of phase 1.
 Check out the information site.

 Here is a video of the launched product which developed much beyond my contributions in successive design work done by Alissa and the wider team: